+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 YAMASHITA PARK

 Yamashita is a fantastic green area that stretches about 750 meters along Yokohama’s coastline.
 Here you can walk in the beautiful rose park and admire both statues and fountains.
-Perhaps the most famous statue is “The Little Girl in the red shoes”, which represents one of Yokohama’s most famous songs “Akai Kutsu”.
+Perhaps the most famous statue is “The Little Girl in the Red Shoes”, which represents one of Yokohama’s most famous songs “Akai Kutsu”.

 Yamashita was rebuilt by the race masses after a massive earthquake and now stands calmly and safely overlooking the massive ship Hikawa Maru.
 The ship, which is now a museum, was once a luxury ship that none other than Charlie Chaplin sailed on.
 Stroll among the statues and fountains overlooking the water and let yourself enjoy a moment of silence.